kokuwaio/k3s-maven-plugin/README.md

 ## Why `k3s-maven-plugin`?

-For unit testing [JUnit5](https://junit.org/junit5/docs/current/user-guide/) and [Testcontainers](https://www.testcontainers.org/) (e.g. for Postgres) can be used.
-This is not sufficient for complex setups or running systems for ui development outside of junit context. `docker-compose` was a common technology to describe this setups.
+For unit testing [JUnit5](https://junit.org/junit5/docs/current/user-guide/) and [Testcontainers](https://www.testcontainers.org/) (e.g. for PostgreSQL) can be used.
+This is not sufficient for complex setups or running systems for ui development outside of Junit context. `docker-compose` was a common technology to describe this setups.

 If your production system is Kubernetes it would be better to use some kind of Kubernetes for integration tests: